oladelebasheer/alx-system_engineering-devops/0x19-postmortem/README.md

 Postmortem
-Any software system will eventually fail, and that failure can come stem from a wide range of possible factors: bugs, traffic spikes, security issues, hardware failures, natural disasters, human error… Failing is normal and failing is actually a great opportunity to learn and improve.
-Any great Software Engineer must learn from his/her mistakes to make sure that they won’t happen again.
-Failing is fine, but failing twice because of the same issue is not.
+Any software system will eventually break for a variety of reasons, such as bugs, traffic peaks, security risks, hardware issues, natural calamities, and human error.
+Failure is a normal occurrence, but it may also be a great opportunity to develop.
+Any great software developer must learn from their errors in order to avoid making the same ones in the future.
+Failure is OK, but repeating it for the same issue is not.

-A postmortem is a tool widely used in the tech industry.
-After any outage, the team(s) in charge of the system will write a summary that has 2 main goals:
+An effective tool in the technology sector is the postmortem.
+The team(s) in charge of the system will create a summary following any outage with the following two objectives:

-To provide the rest of the company’s employees easy access to information detailing the cause of the outage.
-Often outages can have a huge impact on a company, so managers and executives have to understand what happened and how it will impact their work.
+To make information about the reason for the outage accessible to the rest of the staff at the firm.
+Managers and executives must grasp what happened and how it will affect their job because outages frequently have a significant negative impact on a firm.

-And to ensure that the root cause(s) of the outage has been discovered and that measures are taken to make sure it will be fixed.
+Moreover, to guarantee that the underlying cause(s) of the outage have been identified and that steps have been made to assure that it will be remedied.